 - a.
 Staff member will summon emergency transportation (911) - b.
 Administer first aid - C. Contact parent/guardian - d.
 Children will be released to parent/guardian as they arrive. - e.
-If child is transported to an emergency facility, the Director will accompany the child and remain with the child until parent/guardian arrives.
+If child is transported to an emergency facility, a staff member will accompany the child and remain with the child until parent/guardian arrives.